Dr. Margolis presents Antonio with an Aaron Rogers jersey

 No child deserves cancer, but every child deserves a chance to beat it.
 For kids who have aggressive cancers, or cancer that has returned after standard treatments, a bone marrow transplant may be the only option to save their lives.

 That’s where I come in.
 I’m a pediatric oncologist, and I’ve been researching ways to make bone marrow transplants safer.
 A bone marrow transplant can be a very difficult treatment.
-In some cases, the donor’s bone marrow cells end up attacking the child’s …Continue reading →
+In some cases, the donor’s bone marrow cells end up attacking the child’s …Click here to continue reading

 Jake and his mom